scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 ]
 ```

-The `minversion` will print a nicer error if your PyTest is too old (though, ironically, it won't read this is the version is too old, so setting "6" or less in `pyproject.toml` is rather pointless).
+The `minversion` will print a nicer error if your pytest is too old (though, ironically, it won't read this is the version is too old, so setting "6" or less in `pyproject.toml` is rather pointless).
 The `addopts` setting will add whatever you put there to the command line when you run; `-ra` will print a summary "r"eport of "a"ll results, which gives you a quick way to review what tests failed and were skipped, and why.
-Finally, `testpaths` will limit PyTest to just looking in the folders given - useful if it tries to pick up things that are not tests from other directories.
+Finally, `testpaths` will limit pytest to just looking in the folders given - useful if it tries to pick up things that are not tests from other directories.
 [See the docs](https://docs.pytest.org/en/stable/customize.html) for more options.

-PyTest also checks the current and parent directories for a `conftest.py` file.
+pytest also checks the current and parent directories for a `conftest.py` file.
 If it finds them, they will get run outer-most to inner-most.
-These files let you add fixtures and other PyTest configurations (like hooks for test discovery, etc) for each directory.
+These files let you add fixtures and other pytest configurations (like hooks for test discovery, etc) for each directory.
 For example, you could have a "mock" folder, and in that folder, you could have a `conftest.py` that has a mock fixture with `autouse=True`, then every test in that folder will get this mock applied.

 In general, do not place a `__init__.py` file in your tests; there's not often a reason to make the test directory importable, and it can confuse package discovery algorithms.

-### Running PyTest
+### Running pytest

-You can run PyTest directly with `pytest` or `python -m pytest`.
+You can run pytest directly with `pytest` or `python -m pytest`.
 You can optionally give a directory or file to run on.
 You can also select just some subset of tests with `-k <expression>`, or an exact test with `filename.py::test_name`.

 If a test fails, you have lots of options to save time in debugging.
 Adding `-l`/`--show-locals` will print out the local values in the tracebacks.
 You can run pytest with `--pdb`, which will drop you into a debugger on each failure.
-Or you can use `--trace` which will drop you into a debugger at the start of each test selected (so probably use the selection methods above).
-PyTest also supports `breakpoint()` in Python 3.7+.
+Or you can use `--trace` which will drop you into a debugger at the start of each test selected (so probably use the selection methods above). pytest also supports `breakpoint()` in Python 3.7+.
 [See the docs](https://docs.pytest.org/en/stable/usage.html) for more running tips.

 ## Guidelines for writing good tests

-Time spent learning all the powerful tools PyTest has to offer will be well
+Time spent learning all the powerful tools pytest has to offer will be well
 spent!
 You can make your tests more granular, mock things that aren't available
 (or are slow to run), parametrize, and much more.

 ### Tests should be easy

-Always use PyTest.
+Always use pytest.
 The built-in unittest is _very_ verbose; the simpler the writing of tests, the more tests you will write!

 ```python
 import unittest